 Adventure ideas

-11. Play beach volleyball
+12. Play beach volleyball

-If you’re new to Calgary, I highly recommend meet ups from Couchsurfing or joining groups on Meetup.com.
+If you’re new to Calgary, I highly recommend meet-ups from Couchsurfing or joining groups on Meetup.com.
 That’s how we’ve met some fun people to play volleyball with.

 20 things to do in Calgary in summer

 North America’s fastest zipline provides the biggest adrenaline.
-You will slide down from the largest ski jump at Canada Olympic Park that was used during 1988 Winter Olympic Games with a bird’s eye view of Calgary.
-It’s 500 metres long, reaches a speed of 140km/h and admission starts at 63 CAD + GST per person.
+You will slide down from the largest ski jump at Canada Olympic Park, used during the 1988 Winter Olympic Games, with a bird’s eye view of Calgary.

 Things to do in Calgary in summer - Try zip lining in Canada Olympic Park